zchyde/brooklinebooksmith.com/_events/2015-11/peter-golden--wherever-there-is-light-jabari-asim--only-the-strong-randy-susan-meyers--accidents-of-marriage.md

   - 9781932841947
   - 9781451673050
 ---
-Join us for a night of fiction as three novelists present their latest works and discuss how social issues arise in literature.
+(date, 114)Join us for a night of fiction as three novelists present their latest works and discuss how social issues arise in literature.
 Peter Golden’s Wherever There is Light chronicles the decades-long love affair between a Jewish immigrant and the granddaughter of a slave.
 In Only the Strong Jabari Asim skillfully renders a compelling portrait of 1970s urban life in the wake of the last major civil-rights bill.
 Randy Susan Meyers explores emotional abuse, traumatic injury, and children lost in the shuffle in Accidents of Marriage.